shams-nahid/My-Daily-AWS-Study/public/Other Services/01 CI-CD_.md/02 CodeDeploy.md

 3. `BeforeInstall`: Task to do before installing the new app
 4. `AfterInstall`: Task to do after installing the app
 5. `ApplicationStart`: Task to start the new app
-6. `ValidateService`: A helth check to determine if the app is running properly
+6. `ValidateService`: A health check to determine if the app is running properly

-All hoosk are,
+All hooks are,

 `ApplicationStop -> DownloadBundle -> BeforeInstall -> Install -> AfterInstall -> ApplicationStart -> ValidateService -> BeforeAllowTraffic -> AllowTraffic -> AfterAllowTraffic`

 **Types Of Deployment**

 - `In Place Deployment`: Also known as `Half at a time`.
 First half of the instance get deployed and then the other half of the application deployed.
-- `Blue Green Deployment`: Initally it keeps the previous insnces and application.
+- `Blue Green Deployment`: Initally it keeps the previous instances and application.
 A new set of instance will be created and load balancer send traffic on both of these.
-If eveything goes fine, all the traffic will go to the new instances.
+If everything goes fine, all the traffic will go to the new instances.